 Graduating from a PCSAS-accredited program can enhance your qualifications when applying for licensure as a clinical psychologist.
 Licensing boards often recognize the rigorous training, the high quality, and the scientific focus that are characteristics of PCSAS-accredited programs.
 If you intend to practice in a different state or country, some jurisdictions may offer licensure reciprocity or streamlined licensure processes for graduates of accredited programs.
 Also, having graduated from a PCSAS-accredited program may give you a competitive advantage when applying for licensure, as it demonstrates a commitment to high standards of training and scientific excellence.

 In sum, the specific requirements for licensure and internship placements vary by jurisdiction and institution and are subject to change.
 As of September 2023, about a quarter of the states recognize PCSAS explicitly and two-thirds recognize APA explicitly in their policies.
 In total, PCSAS is explicitly recognized in the laws and regulations of states representing about 50% percent of the U.S. population, including the large population states of California, New York, and Illinois.
-Others are Arizona, Delaware, Michigan, Missouri, New Mexico, Pennsylvania, Texas, and Virginia.
-In addition, Minnesota is in the process of altering regulations to recognize PCSAS.
+Others are Arizona, Delaware, Michigan, Missouri, New Mexico, Texas, and Virginia.
+In addition, Minnesota and Pennsylvania are in the process of altering regulations to recognize PCSAS.
 The remaining states either do not have language about an accreditation requirement or they do not require accreditation from a program-level accreditor like PCSAS or APA-CoA.
 PCSAS has resources available for programs interested in approaching their state licensure boards to request that PCSAS accreditation be recognized for licensing purposes and will assist in that process.